WaylonWalker/waylonwalker.com/pages/til/install-rust.md

 I try to install everything that I will want to use for more than just a trial inside of my ansible playbook.
-This way I always get the same setup accross my work and home machines, and anytime I might setup a throw away vm.
+This way I always get the same setup across my work and home machines, and anytime I might setup a throw away vm.

 ## reccommended install